WardVanlaar/Refactor-Horiseon-Code/README.md

-# Code Refactor Starter Code
+# Refactor source code Horiseon website

 ## Purpose
 This website provides an overview of what Horiseon does and the benefits of working with them.